In case of an emergency, contact UK Police

 The Complainant and the Respondent will be informed simultaneously of the decision in writing immediately following the case resolution.

 Both Complainants and Respondents may file an appeal.
-Information regarding the appeals process, including timelines, can be found in Interim AR 6:2 Policy and Procedures for Addressing and Resolving Allegations of Sexual Harassment Under Title IX and Other Forms of Sexual Misconduct.
+Information regarding the appeals process, including timelines, can be found in Policy- Due Process: Equal Dignity.

 The outreach and investigation process will proceed even if the University is not in session and students are not on campus.